Sabrina-S-White/Tic-Tac-Toe/README.md

 DONE - 1.
 Playertwo should have a radio button that lets you switch between computer and human.

-1. These player objects should store which piece each is using.
+DONE - 1.
+These player objects should store which piece each is using.
 This information will be what ultimately tells PlayGame which symbol to inject into the HTML and ary.

 1.  - STRETCH GOAL - Create a computer AI to play against that makes random moves.
         2ca.
 Take the available spaces in the ary, then randomly choose one to play.

-1. Create a check for winner function in Gameboard.
+DONE - 1.
+Create a check for winner function in Gameboard.
     If 3 in a row, winner is declared.
     If no available moves, tie is declared.